 Not all cover all the stories after the resurrection, not all cover the ascension of our Lord into heaven.

-Palm Sunday Sermons - Events Leading up to Palm Sunday
+Events Leading up to Palm Sunday

 There are many events right before Palm Sunday.
 (Luke 18, 19) Jesus again predicts his passion, death and resurrection, but the Apostles don't get a clue.
 (Luke 18:34) Jesus came from the east from Jericho, where he had been welcomed into the home of Zacchaeus, a tax collector.
 While there, Jesus told a story, because the people - and even his own close followers - were looking for an earthly kingdom as very close at hand.
 (Luke 19:11)

-So even though the praises were truly reserved for the messiah, the first Palm Sunday praises - for the most part - were to Jesus as an earthly king, an earthly messiah, an earthly deliverer.
+So even though the praises were truly reserved for the Messiah, the first Palm Sunday praises - for the most part - were to Jesus as an earthly king, an earthly messiah, an earthly deliverer.
 Even at the last supper, Jesus' own followers were fighting over an earthly kingdom.

-Prophecies, both new and old were fulfilled.
+On Palm Sunday, prophecies, both new and old were fulfilled.

 - The prophecies about the 2 animals, made hundreds of years earlier, were fulfilled to the last detail.
 Zechariah 9:9